 The prognosis with dementia is poor.
 Dementia is often a progressive condition with no cure or treatment.
-1-year mortality rate was 30-40% while the 5-year mortality rate was 60-65%.
+The 1-year mortality rate was 30 to 40% while the 5-year mortality rate was 60-65%.
 Men had a higher risk than women.
-Mortality rates among admitted patients with dementia was higher than those with cardiovascular diseases.
+Mortality rates among admitted patients with dementia were higher than those with cardiovascular diseases.

 Dementia can affect many body systems and can lead to the following complications: